sydmizar/drugs-datasets/README.md

 python get_full_data.py
 ```
 Here are the basic steps for using the Jupyter Notebook :
-1. Click on the Jupyter notebook called Technical Validation.ipbn
+1. Click on the Jupyter notebook called Technical Validation.ipynb
-2.
+2. You can download the notebook and run it in your computer or open it on Nbviewer http://nbviewer.ipython.org/